documark/dmp-table-of-contents/README.md

 table-of-contents(depth=2)
 ```

-Use `startPageCountOn` in your document configuration to shift the displayed page numbers:
+Use `startPageCountOn` in your [document configuration][document-configuration] to shift the displayed page numbers:

 ```yaml
 startPageCountOn: 2   # to make 1 =>  2, 5 => 6, 6 => 7, etc.